zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex: 16 Hash It, Print It
+Hashing is often applied to passwords.
+Instead of storing raw passwords in backend systems, passwords are hashed (optionally with a salt value) and the hash value is stored.

 Create a program that prompts the user to enter a username and password.
 The program hashes the password
 using the `sha256()` algorithm and stores it in a dictionary.
 The key for the dictionary is the user name.
 The program loops forever unti `exit` is entered.
 When `exit` is entered the program prints the key/value pairs from the dictionary to the console.